wrattler/wrattler-design/data-store/data-store.md

     that certain hierarchical structures are encoded directly in the data.
 Perhaps better thought of as “*ad hoc* data”.

-    I think of these more as a seralisation mechanism for particular kinds of underlying structure, rather as csv is a seralisation of tabular data.
+    I think of these more as a serialisation mechanism for particular kinds of underlying structure, rather as csv is a serialisation of tabular data.

   - [http://schema.org/](Schema.org)